advanced-js/syllabus/README.md

 When the pull request is created, you should see a message saying that "the Travis CI build is in progress" – this means that your solution is being automatically checked for syntax errors.
 If this "build" ends up failing (which will show a red "X"), click through the "details" link and scroll to the bottom to see what the errors were.
 Per the [requirements](#requirements) below, please fix the issues and push up the changes.

 Feedback will be given in the pull request, so please respond with your thoughts and questions!
-You are welcome to open the pull request as the work is still in-progress if you are stuck and want to ask a question – just mention `@afeld` with the question to make sure I know to look at it sooner.
+You are welcome to open the pull request early as a work-in-progress if you are stuck and want to ask a question.
 Note that your solution will also be live at `http://USERNAME.github.io/EXERCISE`.

-For exercises with multiple levels/versions, leave a new comment in the pull request saying "Level X finished!" before pushing commits for the next level.
-"BONUS" levels are for extra credit.
+#### Versions

+For exercises with multiple Versions (`V1`, `V2`, etc.) listed in the README: these are intended as guidelines for how to complete the assignments in the smallest/simplest possible increments.
+You are expected to reach the highest Version for each assignment by the due date.
+See also: [extra credit](#extra-credit).

 ### Requirements